influxdata/docs-v2/content/influxdb/cloud-serverless/admin/tokens/create-token.md

 ## Create a token in the InfluxDB UI

-To create an InfluxDB API Tokens in the InfluxDB UI, navigate to the **API Tokens** management page.
+To create an InfluxDB API token in the InfluxDB UI, navigate to the **API Tokens** management page.
 In the navigation menu on the left, select **Load Data** > **API Tokens**.

 {{< nav-icon "load-data" >}}